ptrkrlsrd/HskllCoinmarketcap/README.md

-# HskllCryptoStats
+# HskllCoinmarketcap
+CLI for getting crypto prices from Coinmarketcap written in Haskell

 ## Usage

-    Build using
-        ghc main.hs
+Build by running ``ghc main.hs``
-    Then run with this command
+Then run with this command ``./main ripple``
-        ./main ripple

 ## Example output
 ```
 ./main ripple